alexanderdfung/alexanderdfung.github.io/_pages/about.md

 Hi, I'm Alex 👋 I work as a research assistant in [Ev Fedorenko](https://www.evlab.mit.edu/about-ev)'s lab at MIT, combining fMRI and computational tools to understand the neural basis of language.

 I will be applying to PhD programs this fall!
 I am broadly interested in **theoretical neuroscience**, in particular **mathematical principles of low-level neural computations**.
 I would like to model biological data at the mechanistic level, addressing questions like:
-- What kinds of **learning rules** and **memory architectures** support efficient storage and accurate retrieval of information over the timecourses of learning?
+- Which **learning rules** and **memory architectures** might support efficient storage and accurate retrieval of information over the timecourses of learning?
-- Which **low-dimensional geometric and topological structures** underlie neural population dynamics, and what can this tell us about the **loss functions** responsible for them?
+- What kinds of **low-dimensional geometric and topological structures** underlie neural population dynamics, and what can this tell us about the **loss functions** responsible for them?

 To answer these questions, I plan to leverage techniques across the spectrum of modern neuroscience: computational analysis of neural networks, mathematical modeling of neural dynamics, and goal-directed experimentation.